zhijingjing1/docopt_demo/initialr.md

 -   Are there other R packages that accomplish the same thing?
 If so, how does yours differ or meet [our criteria for best-in-category](https://ropensci.github.io/dev_guide/policies.html#overlap)?

 There are other R packages that accomplish the similar thing such as "SmartEDA" or "ggplot".
-However, ploteasyr is more friendly to new learner of R and easier to understand.
+However, ploteasyr is more friendly to new learner of R, easier to understand and focus on three kinds of plots.

 -   (If applicable) Does your package comply with our [guidance around _Ethics, Data Privacy and Human Subjects Research_](https://devguide.ropensci.org/policies.html#ethics-data-privacy-and-human-subjects-research)?